There are multiple ways of learning Q, from its internal online training to online videos, and even this article.

 - Fundamentals > Creating Tables > Tabs

-- The Outputs Tab is where you can build your report and analyse your data.
+- The Outputs Tab is where you can build your report and analyze your data.

 - The Variables and Questions Tab provides you with a list of the variables in your project.
 This is where you can generate new variables questions, and change the properties of existing ones.